clentfort/laravel-find-js-localizations/README.md

 and JavaScript part available through npm.
 First install both parts by running the following:

-> WARNING: At this point the package is not stable yet!
-If you want to use it
-> set the minimum stability of your project to "dev" by adding
-> `"minimum-stability": "dev"` to your `composer.json`.

 ```bash
 composer require --dev clentfort/laravel-find-js-localizations
 npm install --save-dev laravel-find-js-localizations